-“I would expect that the more healthy lifestyles you have, the better your cardiovascular biomarkers will look,” Smit said.
+“I would expect that the more healthy lifestyles you have, the better your cardiovascular biomarkers will look,” Ellen says.

 Indeed, the researchers found that having three or four healthy lifestyles, compared to none, generally was associated with better cardiovascular risk biomarkers, such as lower serum cholesterol and homocysteine levels.
 Having at least one or two healthy lifestyle characteristics, compared to none, was also associated with better levels of some cardiovascular risk biomarkers.

 - Although having more than one healthy lifestyle behavior is important, specific health characteristics may be most important for particular cardiovascular disease risk factors.
 For healthy levels of HDL and total cholesterol, the strongest correlation was with normal body fat percentage.